RickStrahl/Westwind.RazorHosting/Readme.md

 HostContainers are meant to be **reused**, so you typically instantiate it once, then hang on to the reference and reuse it for subsequent requests.
 The template cache is associated with an instance so in order to get the caching benefit the instance needs to stay alive.

 ### A better Approach - Host Container and Application Wrapper
-I'm going to jump ahead a bit and offer a recommended approach for using this Razor Rendering tool by using a host container, and an application specific wrapper class.
-This way you can configure your Template renderer once in one place and be done with it.

-I like to wrap all template rendering logic into an application specific static class so I cache the host container and not have to worry about loading the container.
+Before we look closer at HostContainers, here's a recommended approach for creating an application ready handler that makes it easy to render templates with a single line of code.
+I like to wrap all template rendering logic into an application specific static class that cachese the host container.

-The following uses the RazorFolderHost container that uses disk based templates out of a root folder.
+The following uses the `RazorFolderHostContainer` which uses disk based templates out of a root folder.
 Here's what this small class looks like:

 ```cs
 public class AppTemplates